LAION-AI/laion.ai/notes/open-gpt-4-o.md

  For instance, with coarse tokens of ~10 Hz and a context window of 2048, SNAC can effectively model the consistent structure of an audio track for up to three minutes.
 SNAC offers different types of codecs optimized for specific use cases: the 24 kHz version is tailored for speech, while the 32 kHz and 44 kHz versions are designed for general-purpose audio, including music and sound effects.
 This versatility and efficiency make SNAC an advantageous choice for integrating audio processing capabilities into large language models.

 Additionally, SNAC can flatten its hierarchical structure segment-wise for each coarse token, allowing segments of approximately ~100 ms to be decoded individually and later reassembled.
-This depth-first flattening method facilitates low-latency streaming, [making it possible to stream high-quality audio in near real-time](https://youtu.be/NwZufAJxmMA?si=WVA2H05m3xypRncc).
+This depth-first flattening method facilitates low-latency streaming, making it possible to stream high-quality audio in near real-time ( [Tutorial](https://youtu.be/NwZufAJxmMA?si=WVA2H05m3xypRncc) ).

 ![Audio Palm Pipeline](/images/blog/gpt-4-omni-3.png)